htammen/htammen.github.io/README.md

 which helps loading the application faster.

 ### Deploy application
-To deploy the application follow the following steps
+To deploy the application follow these steps
 - update version number in service-worker (s. above)
 - execute `npm run build`
 - commit your changes to git